-If you’ve never tried meditation before, it’s essentially the idea of focusing on a specific objective or thought.
+If you’ve never tried meditation, it’s essentially the idea of focusing on a specific objective or thought.
 Though it can be a little awkward at first, most people are able to relax through meditation which makes it the perfect exercise to perform before sleep.

-Rather than going it alone, various tapes, podcasts, audiobooks, and YouTube videos will allow you to follow along to hypnotherapists, therapists, and other experts.
-These days, we can also look towards mobile apps for help.
-Alternatively, people who prefer human contact can team up with an instructor for a one-to-one session or class.
+Rather than going it alone, various tapes, podcasts, audiobooks, and YouTube videos will allow you to follow hypnotherapists, therapists, and other experts.
+These days we can also look to mobile apps for help.
+People who prefer human contact can team up with instructors for one-to-one sessions.

-While on the theme of therapists, insomnia and other sleep disturbances can be resolved with CBT (cognitive behavioral therapy).
-By working with a specialist, you might be able to identify problems and correct invasive thoughts (or any other issues preventing your precious sleep!).
+While on the topic of therapists, insomnia and other sleep disturbances can be resolved with CBT (cognitive behavioral therapy).
+By working with a specialist you might be able to identify problems and correct invasive thoughts (or any other issues preventing your precious sleep!).

 What does hypnosis offer?
 Well, it’s a way to get the mind and body to relax.
-Especially after a long, hard day full of stress, it helps in your sleep preparation.
-In some cases, it can even be employed to reduce the symptoms that come with IBS (irritable bowel syndrome), chronic pain and other health conditions.
+Especially after a long hard day full of stress it helps in your preparation for sleep.
+In some cases it can even be employed to reduce the symptoms that come with IBS (irritable bowel syndrome), chronic pain, and other health conditions.

-In order to enter this state of deep relaxation and focus, you’ll need the verbal cues of a trained hypnotherapist.
-From here, they can make deep sleep more accessible by training you to respond to certain suggestions.
+In order to enter this state of deep relaxation and focus you’ll need the verbal cues of a trained hypnotherapist.
+They can make deep sleep more accessible by training you to respond to certain suggestions.

-If you’re someone who likes to play around with essential oils, we have three for you here that could help your sleeping habits.
+If you like to play around with essential oils, we have three that could help your sleeping habits.

-- Clary Sage Oil - may boost relaxation and help the body to release all tenseness.
+- Clary Sage - may boost relaxation and help the body to release all tension.

-- Lavender - We’ve already mentioned Lavender, but it deserves another appearance in this guide since the essential oil may help the nervous system, encouraging more restorative sleep…this is exactly why many sleep-related products will contain lavender in some capacity.
+- Lavender - deserves another mention in this guide since the essential oil may help the nervous system, encouraging more restorative sleep.
+This is exactly why many sleep-related products will contain lavender in some capacity.

-- Sleep Blends - Finally, you’ll also find blends that combine lavender, chamomile, spruce, and other essential oils that offer relaxing properties.
+- Blends for sleep - combine lavender, chamomile, spruce, and other essential oils that have relaxing properties.

-Have you ever been lying in bed while your mind races with all the things you have to do the next day, week, and month?
-It’s perhaps not a surprise to hear that anxiety and stress are two of the biggest factors with insomnia and other sleep disorders.
-As well as finding it difficult to fall asleep, anxiety can also make restful sleep unattainable.
+Have you ever been lying in bed while your mind races with all the things you have to do the next day, week, month?
+It is perhaps not a surprise to hear that anxiety and stress are two of the biggest factors of insomnia and other sleep disorders.
+As well as finding it difficult to fall asleep, anxiety can make restful sleep unattainable.

-On the flip side, people with sleep problems can generate anxiety as a result.
+On the flip side, people with sleep problems can generate anxiety.
 You sit all evening worrying about going to bed just in case sleep doesn’t come your way.
 If this is an occasional problem, we recommend trying lifestyle changes.
-In fact, something simple like a walk during the day can work wonders; as can limiting technology an hour before intended sleep.
-If your head is spinning with ideas and tasks, write a to-do list and try to empty the mind.
+Something simple like a walk during the day can work wonders, as can limiting technology an hour before going to sleep.
+If your head is spinning with ideas and tasks, write a to-do list and try to clear the mind.

 When the sleep problem happens every single night, this is where a chat with a doctor is required.
-They might suggest CBT, sleep aids, and other solutions.
+S/he might suggest CBT, sleeping aids, and other solutions.

-At the four-month mark, people with babies may notice that their child starts to awaken in the night.
+At the four-month mark people with babies may notice that their child starts to awaken at night.
 Though frustrating, it is common and often called ‘four-month sleep regression’.
 Some babies don’t sleep through the night and nap less during the day.

-To manage this issue, try to tire your baby out during the day; allow them to explore and engage with their environment.
-Also, ensure they’re well-fed because some babies will forget to eat while exploring their new world.
+To manage this issue try to tire your baby out during the day; allow them to explore and engage with their environment.
+Feed them well because some babies will forget to eat while exploring their new world.
 A full belly can help them sleep longer.
-Finally, try to remove all light from their bedroom (they’ll be more likely to go back to sleep after waking!).
+Finally, remove all light from their bedroom (they’ll be more likely to go back to sleep after waking!).